celery/celery/docs/getting-started/next-steps.rst

 it can be processed.

-The default concurrency number is the number of CPU's on that machine (including cores), you can specify a custom number using :option:`-c` option.
+The default concurrency number is the number of CPU's on that machine (including cores), you can specify a custom number using the :option:`celery worker -c` option.
 There is no recommended value, as the optimal number depends on a number of factors, but if your tasks are mostly I/O-bound then you can try to increase it, experimentation has shown that adding more than twice the number